-This policy is available on our school website and is available on request from the school office.
-We also inform parents and carers about this policy when their children join our school and through our school newsletter.
+This policy is available on our website and is available on request.
+We inform parents and carers about this policy when their child(ren) join our setting.

-All staff (including temporary staff and volunteers) receive this policy at their induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education 2023.
-All staff will also receive this policy yearly following changes made.
+The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
+In addition, all staff are provided with Part One of the statutory guidance.
+Keeping Children Safe 2024

-The Governing Body will review this policy on an annual basis and it was last reviewed on the 11th October 2022.
-It is due for review on the 11th October 2023.
+This policy will be reviewed in full by the Governing Body on an annual basis.
+This policy was last reviewed and agreed by the Governing Body on the 11th October 2023.
+It is due for review on the 11th October 2024.

-Signature Neil Probert (Head Teacher) Date: 11.10.23
+Signature:

-Signature Neil Rose (Chair of Governors) Date: 11.10.23
+Headteacher Date: 11.10.2024 Chair of Governors Date: 11.10.2024